This post may contain affiliate links. Please read our disclosure policy.

 What is a pupusa?

-A pupusa is a traditional Salvadoran dish of a thick corn tortilla stuffed with a savory filling.
+A traditional Pupusa is a Salvadoran dish of a thick corn tortilla stuffed with a savory filling.
 Instead of using a pre-made tortilla, I made the dough using masa flour and shaped it with my hands.
 I have lots of photos of the process in the recipe below.

 The filling is typically some kind of cheese, refried red beans, and sometimes pork.
 I chose to make my pupusas with just cheese and refried red beans.
 I opted to use the shredded pork I had in my homemade tamales.